Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 non-UNLReport (config-fallback) view, every case below instead mints `consensus_fallback`:

+- Six honest validators align on one entropy hash: proceed with validator_full entropy (`EntropyCount == EntropyDenominator`) so hooks that demand full active-validator participation can fail closed on any withholding.
 - Five honest validators align on one entropy hash and one validator advertises a bogus hash: proceed with validator_quorum entropy for the honest quorum.
 - Four validators align on the honest hash and two advertise different bogus